Over the last five years, the United States experienced 344 significant wildfires that killed 178 people.

 Wildfire fatalities statistics

-Since 2011 there have been a total of 270 people killed by wildfires.
-Compared to the total number of wildfires that take place every year and the number of acres that fires burn, relatively few people lose their lives: Jjust seven states experienced five or more fatalities from wildfires during this time period.
+Compared to the total number of wildfires that take place every year and the number of acres that burn, relatively few people lose their lives.
+Just three states — California, Oregon and Colorado — had five or more fatalities from wildfires during this time period.

-Nationally, the most people were killed by wildfires in 2018.
-That year, California experienced its deadliest wildfire season to date.
-Consequently, California saw the greatest loss of life from wildfires from 2011 to 2020.
-It was the only state where more than 100 people were killed by wildfires — nearly nine times more than in Arizona, which experienced the next-highest number of wildfire fatalities.
+That year, California had its deadliest wildfire season to date.
+It also had more loss of life from wildfires from 2018 to 2022 than any other state.
+California is the only state where more than 100 people were killed by wildfires during that time period.

 California wildfire statistics

-California sees frequent and particularly strong wildfires.
-Since 2016 alone it has experienced more than 43,500 wildfires, which burned 8 million acres.
-During this time 40,945 of these fires were caused by humans, resulting in 5.5 million acres burned.
+California has frequent and particularly damaging wildfires.
+Since 2018, the state has experienced more than 43,843 wildfires, which burned nearly 8.5 million acres.
+During this time, 41,597 of these fires were caused by humans, resulting in 5.6 million acres burned.